-Set PB29 to be an output, rather than an input and click on "Modify configuration".
-Afterwards set the port state to '1' by setting the second port value from the left and click on "Modify outputs".
-Watch the state of Port PB29 on the simulated device - you will see that the output is now set and now your lawn would get the water it has been waiting for!
+Watch the state of Port TC2 - you will see that the output is set and now your lawn will get the water it has been waiting for.
 Set the state to '0' and it will be turned off.
-In this example web page, all of the 4 Ports PB27..PB30 outputs can be controlled individually.
+In this example web page, all of the 4 Port TC0..TC3 outputs can be controlled individually.
+If configured as inputs the state of the port is displayed.

-PB27 is used as a RUN LED in the demo project and so is configured as an output by default, as is PB28.

-If you would like a certain setting to be returned after every reset of the device, simply save the setting by clicking on "Save settings as default configuration" and you will see that they are indeed set automatically when the device is started the next time.
+TC0 is used as a RUN LED and so is configured as an output by default, as is TC1.
+If you would like a certain setting to be returned after every reset of the device simply save the setting by clicking on "Save settings as default configuration" and you will see that they are indeed set automatically when the device is started the next time.